neondatabase/website/content/docs/functions/json_object.md

 (102, 'Invisible Man', 'Ralph Ellison', 15.99, 'Novel');
 ```

 When querying this dataset, the frontend client might want to present the data in a different way.
-Say, we want the catalog information just as the list of book names, while combining the rest of the fields into a single `metadata` attribute.
+Say you want the catalog information just as the list of book names while combining the rest of the fields into a single `metadata` attribute.
+You can do so as shown here:

-Query:
 ```sql
 SELECT book_id, title, json_object(
   ARRAY['author', 'genre'],